Graduation Requirement: Four years of Upper School study.

 "I want my professional legacy to be that of a kind, fun-loving teacher who helped students become comfortable and confident in speaking and writing...a good joke teller."

-Prior to joining Kent Denver, Ms. DesJardin worked in a girls' school in Nashville, TN.
+Prior to joining Kent Denver, Ms. DesJardin worked in a girls' school in Nashville, Tennessee.
 She enjoys Kent Denver because, she says, "the community is THE BEST!"